 Learn How To Shave Like a Master Barber

-As we are in the midst of winter, men across the country are grooming their respective beards and mustaches and we want to help you master the art of shaving.
-We interviewed professional barbers, Justin Nash, Alex Martinez and Albert Trujillo to get the inside scoop on how to keep that “salon fresh” look all winter long.
+Men across the country are grooming their respective beards and mustaches and we want to help you master the art of shaving.
+We interviewed professional barbers, Justin Nash, Alex Martinez and Albert Trujillo to get the inside scoop on how to keep that “salon fresh” look all the time.

 Caswell-Massey: What is in style now for men’s hair?